Careers360 Logo

 Change in colour: Bases change their colour from red to blue while performing a litmus test.

-Litmus: This can be extracted from lichen and are a purple dye solution.
+Litmus: This can be extracted from lichen and is a purple dye solution.

-It is the fact that if in condition litmus is neither acidic nor basic in nature then it shows purple colour.
+It is the fact that if the litmus is neither acidic nor basic in nature, then it shows a purple colour.

 Indication of acid and base inside any material: